distributive/Sahasrara/docs/Roll.md

 # Statistics

 As well as generating values, statistics based off of expressions can be found.
+There is a total time limit of 10 seconds for this command, with 5 seconds given to calculations and 5 seconds given to generating the bar chart.

 To get these statistics, calling the `roll` command with the `stats` subcommand will generate the requested statistics.
 The expression given has to return an integer.